 The Arabidopsis thaliana vernalisation pathway

-In Arabidopsis, FLC, a MADS-box transcription factor, mediates the transition of Arabidopsis, and many other dicots, from vegetative to reproductive growth (Figure 3 below).
+In Arabidopsis, The MADS-box transcription factor, FLC, mediates the transition of Arabidopsis, and many other dicots, from vegetative to reproductive growth (Figure 3 below).
 Research has shown that both genetic and epigenetic mechanisms contribute to repressing the expression of the floral repressor FLC during the transition from vegetative to reproductive growth (Boss et al. 2004; Finnegan et al. 2005).
-Namely, when FLC is expressed at high levels, promoted by FRIGIDA (FRI), FRIGIDA-LIKE 1 (FRL1) and FRIGIDA-LIKE 2 (FRL2), FLC represses the expression of FLOWERING TIME (FT), the FT homolog TWIN SISTER OF FT (TSF), and SUPPRESSOR OF OVEREXPRESSION OF CO1 (SOC1), and increased FT, TSF and SOC1 levels in turn suppress expression of LEAFY (LFY) and APETALA1 (AP1), the two primary promoters of floral apical meristem growth (Amasino 2004).
+When FLC is expressed at high levels, promoted by FRIGIDA (FRI), FRIGIDA-LIKE 1 (FRL1) and FRIGIDA-LIKE 2 (FRL2), it represses the expression of FLOWERING TIME (FT), the FT homolog TWIN SISTER OF FT (TSF), SUPPRESSOR OF OVEREXPRESSION OF CO1 (SOC1).
+The concomitant increase in FT, TSF and SOC1 levels, in turn, suppress expression of LEAFY (LFY) and APETALA1 (AP1), the two primary promoters of floral apical meristem growth (Amasino 2004).

 I think that you could combine Figs 3 and 4 into a single, two part (3A and 3B) Figure to allow the reader to focus in on the message you are trying to convey in your text!